 When I lived in Los Angeles, my colleagues always had happy hours.
 It was an excellent opportunity to get together and have fun outside the stuffy work environment.
 I loved going, but I didn’t want to spend money.

-Fortunately, all my friends are fantastic, and nobody judged me for going and just ordering a glass of water.
+Fortunately, all my friends were fantastic, and nobody judged me for going and just ordering a glass of water.
 I enjoyed the pleasure of all my friends’ company but didn’t have to pay for it.

 Abstaining at the bar is always an option if you want to enjoy some good company but don’t want to pay for drinks.